streambased-io/streambased-demos/eventSourcing/README.md

   --group Streambased-Indexer
 ```

+In a normal deployement we would not have to do this as we would have scaled indexing nodes to match the incoming
+message load.

 ## Step 6: Open superset

 Now we can query the collected data and demonstrate the Streambased effect.